The Difference in Retail Terms Used Around the GlobeStay up-to-date with the different retail terms used region to region.

 - Dead Stock/Dead Inventory/Obsolete Inventory – How retailers classify products that have never sold or have been in stock for an extensive period of time.

-- EPoS, POS and Scan Data – This data shows when and where products have been scanned for purchase.
-EPoS is generally used in Europe however POS and Scan data are both used in Australia and the US.
+- POS and Scan Data – This data shows when and where products have been scanned for purchase.
+POS is generally used in Europe however POS and Scan data are both used in Australia and the US.

 - Exclusive Brand/Captive Brand/Partnership Brand – A brand distributed through a single retailer but not directly owned or manufactured by that retailer.